 CAPCOM, did you give them that about the high taps?

-I gave them that about the high taps and they're going through it -
+I gave them that about the high taps and heard them going through it -

 FLIGHT, looks like we're going to high taps.

 INCO.
 We'd like to get normal voice on the LM on panel 12.
 FUNCTION switch to VOICE.

 Okay.
 Everybody in the room, how about sitting down a minute, and just keeping it a little bit quiet?

 All our systems look real good on LOW BIT RATE.